The-Kirby-Institute/Cascade_Incidence/README.md

 #### data ####

 Contains all the input data files used by the `1-CascadeIncidence.Rmd` script for calculating the HIV cascade for GBM.
 These files are stored as `.csv` files in separate directories for the years 2014 and 2015.
+Associated output files from the ECDC HIV Modelling Tool used in the analysis are also stored in the repository.

 #### docs (local) ####